pvinas23/pvinas23/README.md

 ## Hi there 👋
-Hello, I'm Pablo, a final-year Mathematics student at UCM.
-Currently, I'm learning about data science and AI at the same time that I study for my C1 English exam scheduled for August.
+Hello, I'm Pablo, a final-year Mathematics student at UCM specializing in Computation.
+I'm currently expanding my skill set in data science, AI, and machine learning.
+Alongside preparing for my C1 English exam, I am actively seeking a part-time internship in data science or software engineering for the upcoming semester.

 ---